What is field research?

 - If you are traveling out of the state or to a foreign country on university business, you are required to register your trip online, which automatically registers participants for accident/travel insurance.

-- Each field researcher (including those traveling within California) must develop a field safety plan using the Field Safety Planner provided by UC Merced's Risk department.
+- Each field researcher (including those traveling within California) must develop a field safety plan using the Field Safety Planner and Field Safety Operations Manual.
 This form and instructions for its completion can be found at the Risk website.

 - Before leaving for any field work, prepare a list of local contacts and inform your office/home contacts about your trip.